-Buying secondhand not only reduces the size of one’s carbon footprint, it also reduces the amount of money individuals pay for their clothes.
+Buying second hand not only reduces the size of one’s carbon footprint, it also reduces the amount of money that individuals pay for their clothes.

-“Anytime that we do not have to use resources to make new clothes that is better for the environment,” said Director of Sustainability at East Tennessee State University Kathleen Moore.
+“Anytime that we do not have to use resources to make new clothes that is better for the environment,” said Kathleen Moore, the director of sustainability at East Tennessee State University.

-Fast fashion is inexpensive clothing produced in rapid amounts by mass-market retailers to uphold the latest trends.
+Fast Fashion is inexpensive clothing produced in rapid amounts by mass-market retailers to uphold the latest trends.
 Stores like Forever 21, H&M and GAP are an example of this harmful industry.
-These mass-market companies create high levels of textile waste, water pollution, use toxic chemicals, and is a major source of greenhouse gases that is overheating the earth.
+These mass-market companies create high levels of textile waste, water pollution, use toxic chemicals and are a major source of the greenhouse gases that are overheating the earth.

-One alternative to buying clothing, shoes or accessories produced from fast fashion is buying from secondhand clothing stores.
-Secondhand clothing stores are eco-friendly because they recycle clothes that would otherwise be polluting landfills and reduces the demand for fast fashion, which in turn reduces the pollution and chemicals used.
+One alternative to buying clothing, shoes or accessories produced from fast fashion is buying from second hand clothing stores.
+Second hand clothing stores are eco-friendly because they recycle clothes that would otherwise be polluting landfills and reduce the demand for fast fashion, which in turn reduces the pollution and chemicals used.

 According to Statista.com, while the United States holds the largest clothing market in the world, it is also home to the leading exporter of used clothing.
 In 2018, 64% of women over the age of 18 were willing to or are buying secondhand products according to Thredup.com.

 “When you buy second hand you can buy high quality and it's less expensive,” said Moore.
 “The other thing is that it helps our local economy, because a lot of these places where you thrift are owned locally so the money stays locally.”

 Eco-friendly shoppers can also find a variety of online secondhand stores for easy accessibility during this time of social distancing.
 Online stores such as Poshmark, ThreadUP and Ebay provide an easy way to buy recycled clothing.